serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/research.md

 - **Thesis Supervision**: "Artificial Intelligence in the Creative Processes of Design" (MSc thesis, 2024), Istanbul University.
 Results from this research have been presented at a conference *(Integration of Infinity: A Design Workshop Experience with Generative AI)*, exploring the intersection of design and **artificial intelligence**.
 These findings are being prepared for publication.

-### 4. Ongoing Collaborations and Grants

-I am actively engaged in international research projects and collaborations that explore urban sustainability transitions and the role of design in fostering eco-social innovation.

-- **ENCODUS: Excellence in Eco-Social Design for Urban Sustainability Transition** (2023, Above Threshold).
-Horizon Europe Project with partners from Switzerland, Germany, and Italy.

 ### Future Research Directions